Gaiety Girls was a term used in England referring to the popular portraits of actresses that were continually published on postcards.

 A gang run is the printing of more than one print job on a single press at the same time.
 As presses grew larger so did their ability to print many small objects simultaneously on large paper sheets or webs that would later be cut apart.
 The plates however were usually multiples of the same image to save time.
 Gang printing combined the different forms from different images and from different clients on one press bed where the printing requirements such as the size of the run and the paper to be used were the same.
 Dexter Press is credited as the first to use this method.

 GAR is short for the Grand Army of the Republic, a veterans association open to all who fought with the Union army during the American Civil War.
 Gatherings of members would take place on May 30th (Decoration Day), when they would decorate the graves of fallen comrades.
 This organization also took part in the dedication of Civil War memorials, parades, and battlefield reenactments.
-The last gathering took place in 1949, and the last member died in 1956.
+Their last gathering took place in 1949, and the last member died in 1956.
 Many patriotic postcards were created around this group’s activities.
+Real photo postcards of GAR members on old battlefields can also be found.

 Gaslight Paper (Contact Paper)

-A gaslight paper is an informal term for a photo paper covered with a silver chloride gelatin emulsion that could be exposed with light from a gas lamp, and then fixed in a dimly lit room.
+A gaslight paper is an informal term for a photo paper covered with a silver chloride gelatin emulsion that was fast enough to be exposed with light from a gas lamp, and then fixed in a dimly lit room.
 In the 19th century most papers could only be exposed with sunlight because of their poor light sensitivity, and the ability to expose a paper to gaslight for only 20 to 40 seconds denoted speed.
-Today the term gaslight is used to indicate a paper’s slowness for they still needed to be contact printed and could not be used with an enlarger.
-By 1903 there were 34 brands of this paper including Argo, Azo, Cyko, Kruxo, and Velox.
+Today the term gaslight is used to indicate a paper’s slowness; for they still needed to be contact printed and could not be used with an enlarger.
+In 1902 Kodak released Velox photo paper that was not only the same size as a postcard, but also the same size as the negative produced by their camera.
+By 1903 there were 34 brands of gaslight paper being used to make postcards including Argo, Azo, Cyko, and Kruxo.
 These were all developing out papers except for Azo, a printing out paper.

 Gebr. is an abreviation for Gebruder meaning Brothers, often found on German postcards as part of a publishers or printers name.